virgili0/Virgilio/serving/purgatorio/select-and-train-machine-learning-models/deep-learning-theory/deep-learning-theory.md

 ## Why Deep Learning

-In traditional Machine learning techniques, most of the features need to be identified by an domain expert in order to reduce the complexity of the data and make patterns more visible to learning algorithms to work.
+In traditional Machine learning techniques, most of the features need to be identified by a domain expert in order to reduce the complexity of the data and make patterns more visible to learning algorithms to work.

 For example, in a time-series dataset, traditionally an expert would separate the day from the month and year, giving them different columns in the dataset.
 Maybe he would build a "season" columns, of flag columns to indicate the Christmas holidays for example.

 So an expert is helping the ML algorithm "disentangling" the several features it has to deal with.

-One of the biggest advantage Deep Learning algorithms is that they try **to learn features from data** in an incremental manner.
+One of the biggest advantages of Deep Learning algorithms is that they try **to learn features from data** in an incremental manner.

-This reduces the need of domain expertise and hard core feature extraction.
+This reduces the need for domain expertise and hardcore feature extraction.

 See: [What is the difference between handcrafted and learned features](https://datascience.stackexchange.com/questions/54390/what-is-the-difference-between-handcrafted-and-learned-features)